 Are all HHC same?

-There are two different type of HHC molecules after manufactured: 9R HHC takes an active role in binding to the body’s natural endocannabinoid receptors, The molecular structure of 9S HHC is slightly different, and its activity is lower than that of 9R.
+There are two different type of Hexahydrocannabinoid molecules after manufactured: 9R HHC takes an active role in binding to the body’s natural endocannabinoids receptors, The molecular structure of 9S is slightly different, and its activity is lower than that of 9R.

 How is HHC made?

 Because HHC is found organically in hemp, although only in small amounts.
 A complex method is used to cover THC with hydrogen ions in the vicinity of extreme pressures and a reagent such as nickel or palladium.